-Introduction
+1. Introduction

-A conflict occurs where competing obligations or motivations result in, or are likely to result in, material risk of damage to the interests of a client.
+A conflict occurs where competing obligations or motivations result in, or are likely to result in damage, or a material risk of damage, to the interests of a client.

-This document summarises the policy of Ashmore Investment Management Limited and Ashmore Investment Advisors Limited and its affiliated companies1 (collectively "Ashmore") for managing conflicts of interest2.
-It is not intended to provide an exhaustive account of the processes and procedures we adopt in connection with the management of conflicts of interest, but is instead intended to be a statement of principles through which Ashmore seeks to manage potential and actual conflicts.
-It also provides information designed to enable Ashmore's clients to understand the key measures we take to safeguard their interests.
+This document summarises the policy of Ashmore Investment Management Limited ("AIML") and Ashmore Investment Advisors Limited ("AIAL") and where appropriate and relevant the affiliated companies1 (collectively "Ashmore") for managing conflicts of interest2.
+The policy is not intended to provide an exhaustive account of the processes and procedures Ashmore operates in connection with the management of conflicts of interest but is instead intended to be a statement of principles through which Ashmore seeks to manage potential and actual conflicts.
+It also provides information designed to enable Ashmore's clients to understandthe key measures we take to safeguard their interests.